Case Studies

 Using SISTRIX data we analyse domains that are of particular interest, whether rising, falling, or migrating.
 The studies here are often UK or US focused and from various sectors including news media, retail and groceries.

-San Francisco’s $10bn social platform Reddit boasts 70 million daily users and has an estimated 11.4 million daily Google search clicks.
-It’s planning a public offering in March.
-This report analyzes Reddit’s recent organic growth, its key topic areas, competitive landscape, and stability.
+The social forum Reddit boasts 70 million daily users and has an estimated organic search traffic of 786 million clicks per month.
+Market capitalisation currently sits at $12.47 billion.
+This report analyses Reddit’s organic growth, its key topic areas, competitive landscape, and future stability.

 Brands, foods, recipes, clothes, household, information, finance, banking.
 While it might say Tesco on the domain, evaluating search marketing success across supermarket brands is difficult.
 You can take a high level domain vs domain comparative approach, or, for a better view of the competitive environment, use a targeted basket of […]